Installing SnowSQL¶

 Each time you run SnowSQL, the client checks whether a newer version is available in the SnowSQL upgrade repository.

-The next time you run SnowSQL, the client executes version 1.2.1 while checking if a newer version is available.
+The next time you run SnowSQL, the client executes version 1.3.1 while checking if a newer version is available.

-option prevents SnowSQL from downloading a new version, if available.
-You can specify this option while logging into Snowflake to
+You can specify this option while logging into Snowflake to enable auto-upgrade during that specific session.

 For example:

-Alternatively, add the noup = true
+Alternatively, add the noup = False

-Running a Previous SnowSQL Version¶
+Running a previous SnowSQL version¶

 To determine the SnowSQL version that currently starts when you run the client, use the -v